 Lunch: Seafood (I usually open a shellfish or sardines can for lunch) with green veggies or salad, cheese, and fruits or smoothie.

 Snack: Chamomile, or almond milk, or home-made milk kefir, or a handful of soaked nuts/seeds.

 Dinner: Seafood or meat/offal with veggies and 1 cup of starches.
 Also, salad, and fruits or yogurt with berries.

 Regarding the mentioned starch at dinner time: use only for the days you exercise.
 For example:

 Thu: White Potato or parsnips and other starchy roots

 Fri: Lentils (soaked)

-Sat: Quinoa (soaked)
+Sat: Quinoa or rice (soaked)